peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 ### ToLowerCaseAscii
-    public static String ToLowerCaseAscii(String str) Returns a string with the basic upper-case letters A to Z (U+0041 to U+005A) converted to the corresponding basic lower-case letters.
+    public static String ToLowerCaseAscii(String str) Returns a string with the basic uppercase letters A to Z (U+0041 to U+005A) converted to the corresponding basic lowercase letters.
 Other characters remain unchanged.

 **Parameters:**